YayoPalacios/Microsoft_Sentinel_Lab/README.md

 ## When we're finished …

-- Make sure to remove all your resources associated with this lab to avoid going over your free credits.
+- Be sure to remove **all** your resources associated with this lab to avoid going over your free credits.

 <p align="center">
 <img src="https://imgur.com/MupdGU8.png" height="85%" width="85%" alt="Delete RG"/>